Scientific Name

 Description

-Crassula 'Angela' is a small succulent that forms rosettes of green leaves that take on a lovely ruby red color when stressed.
-The rosettes grow up to 1.2 inches (3 cm) in diameter.
+Crassula 'Angela' is a small succulent that forms rosettes of green leaves that take on a lovely, ruby red color when stressed.
+The rosettes can grow up to 1.2 inches (3 cm) in diameter.
 The plant grows a stem with age, losing lower leaves and becoming ungainly.
-Flowers are yellowish with recurved hairs and appear in clusters on peduncles with 3 to 4 pairs of bracts in fall.
-They are almost identical to those of C. alstonii, only hairier.

 How to Grow and Care for Crassula 'Angela'

-Fertilizing: C. 'Angela' does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+Fertilizing: C. 'Angela' does not need much feeding but will benefit from a small amount of organic fertilizer when it starts actively growing in mid-spring.

 Learn more at How to Grow and Care for Crassula.